NMRExchangeFormat/NEF/specification/Overview.md

       The formulae and parameters for the last four follow obviously from the preceding definitions.

   3. Regarding Section 6.
 Optional: **Dihedral restraint lists(s)**

+    1.The restraint_origin describes the origin or source of the restraints.
+      We recommend using one of teh values given below, but if these do not fit, others may be added.
+Values: 'chemical_shift', 'jcoupling'.

-    1. The ordinal column is a series of consecutive integers that serve to make each line unique.
+    2. The ordinal column is a series of consecutive integers that serve to make each line unique.
 These values are *not* preserved when reading and re-writing data.

-    2. In the most common case, sub-restraints within the same restraint_id
+    3. In the most common case, sub-restraints within the same restraint_id
     are treated as ambiguous.
 This amounts to combining them with an OR statement.
 There are cases where it is necessary to combine sub-restraints with an AND, e.g.  for dihedral restraints where the molecule must be